Musk-Animalic Collection presents the rarest of traditional perfume ingredients!

-Animal-sourced musks have been used in perfume, folk magic and traditional medicine for centuries.
+For centuries, animal-sourced musks have been used in perfume, folk magic and traditional medicine.
 Most are considered aphrodisiacs and references to their use are found across cultures and time.

 They add an extra dimension to perfume compositions and act as fixatives, extending the life and longevity of more fleeting and volatile botanical aromatics.